kevineaton/kesplora-api/README.md

 Very early stages.
 Structs, funcs, flows, and APIs will all change.
 Do not use this at this time!
 If you would like to assist, definitely reach out.

+**NOTE**: Since the APIs are fluid and quickly changing, test coverage is below acceptable standards for production use.
+Use at your own risk, especially now!

 ## Configuration

 Most configuration is handled through the `Config.go` file reading from the environment.
 Of note, the following values deserve explanation: